 We’re sure that you have a lot of questions about the migration, so we’ve created an FAQ section below.

-Is there any way I can get access to the new page editor early?
+Is there any way I can get access to page editor 2.0 early?

-We don’t want you to have to recreate your existing pages using the new page editor, so we’re taking a bit more time to make the migration as seamless as possible for existing users.
+We don’t want you to have to recreate your existing pages using page editor 2.0, so we’re taking a bit more time to make the migration as seamless as possible for existing users.

-If you can't wait to get your hands on the new page editor, you can always create a new school and test it out there.
-You can also volunteer for user testing with us to get a sneak peek of the new page editor!
+If you can’t wait to get your hands on page editor 2.0, you can always create a new school and test it out there.
+You can also volunteer for user testing with us to get a sneak peek of page editor 2.0!
 Interested?
 Comment below and let us know!

 How will migration work?
 Do I have to rebuild all my pages?